What to know about electrical systems in commercial buildings?

 Preventing electrical fires starts with awareness and action.
 From managing your electrical load and upgrading your panel to routine inspections, taking these steps helps protect both your property and everyone inside it.

-At JP Electric and Son, we’ve proudly served the Fitchburg, MA community for over 13 years, offering reliable electrical services at affordable rates.
+At JP Electric and Son, we’ve proudly served the Fitchburg, MA community for over 13 years, offering reliable home electrical repair services at affordable rates.
 Our team handles everything from troubleshooting and repairs to full system upgrades with safety and precision in mind.

 Don’t wait for a problem to surface.
 Schedule your inspection today at JP Electric and Son and keep your property safe and powered with confidence.